jamnamdari/P3LS/README.md

 ### Simulated data

 `D_sim` is a list containing the following objects.
+Detailed instruction on how to generate the samples are privided in the <a href="./Help_files/Data_Generation.md">data generation file</a>.

 + `PPP_obs`: a list of 100 realizations of the point process described in the paper used as the training data.
 + `PPP_test`: a list of 100 realizations of the point process described in the paper used as the testing data.